mafranklin/mfranklin-website/_posts/2021-02-06-the-cunliffes-19th-century-tanners.md

 I haven't been able to find any information about the family prior to Thomas Cunliffe (the fourth great-grandfather of my wife), the patriarch of the family, and even he has some pretty major gaps.
 Whilst in this post I focus on their business in the industrial expansion of Manchester, future posts will look at their social connections, the marriages and dramatic events surrounding the family.

 Manchester is world famous as one of the starting points of the industrial revolution, from a small market town on the edge of the Pennines to one of the biggest industrial cities in Britain, this journey took only a few years.
 Along with this success and growth also came infamy.
-The 'horrid little slum' of 'Little Ireland' was recorded in all its horror by Frederick Engels in 1844, and being only a short distance from the Cunliffe tannery it is impossible that the family were unaware of this extreme poverty.
+The 'horrid little slum' of 'Little Ireland' was recorded in all its horror by Frederick Engels in 1844, and being only a short distance from the Cunliffe tannery it is hard to believe that the family were unaware of this extreme poverty.
+Yet despite this in 1842 Cooke Taylor wrote in his 'Tour of the Manufacturing Districts of Lancashire' that 'Ardwick knows less about Ancoats than it does about China, and feels more interested in the condition of New Zealand than of Little Ireland', so who knows?

 ## From Thomas Cunliffe & Co. to Thomas Cunliffe & Sons